 School begins at 8 a.m. and ends at 3:12 p.m.

 - Does Aquinas have sports teams?

 Yes.
-We have well-established competitive teams for boys and girls in basketball, cross-country, field hockey, lacrosse, crew, and soccer.
-Students compete in the Pittsburgh Diocesan League, and the Western Pennsylvania Interschool Athletic League (WPIAL) among others.
+We have competitive teams for boys and girls in basketball, cross-country, field hockey, golf, lacrosse, track & field, and soccer.
+Students compete in the Pittsburgh Diocesan League, and the Western Pennsylvania Interschool Athletic League (WPIAL), among others.

-Aquinas students participate in other WPIAL sports such as golf, swimming, and track & field as independent athletes.
+Aquinas students participate in other WPIAL sports such as swimming as independent athletes.
 High school students have additional opportunities for football, girls’ soccer, and high school cross country in a co-op with another school.
 Students can also participate on a fencing team.